Justin-Bento/portfolio-site/src/pages/blogs/blog-3.md

 ## Why Bring This Up?

 After graduating I realized that my design skills where better than my coding skills after graduation and realized the odin project was the perfect place to fill in my gap.
-For those that do not know the odin project is a curated, open-source curriculum that aggregates the best online tutorials, blogs, and courses—all in one place—to teach full-stack web development in your free time.
-I chose to continue with it because it bridges the gap for self-taught learners, offering a structured, high-quality roadmap to becoming a developer without the cost of traditional bootcamps.
+For those that do not know the Odin project is a curated, open-source curriculum that aggregates the best online tutorials, blogs, and courses—all in one place—to teach full-stack web development in your free time.
+I chose to continue with it because it bridges the gap for self-taught learners, offering a structured, high-quality road-map to becoming a developer without the cost of traditional boot-camps.